Sandia National Laboratories

 Careers

-A control building, located at the facility’s northwest corner, contains 640 square feet of computing space for wind-turbine control, including two offices for proprietary work and an electronic troubleshooting shop.
-Each turbine and anemometer has an individual fiber-optic bundle connection directly connected to this building—allowing for a tremendous data transfer capability and flexible site network reconfiguration.
+A state-of-the-art control building, located at the facility’s northwest corner, contains 640 square feet of computing space for wind-turbine control, including two offices for proprietary work and an electronic troubleshooting shop.
+A fiber controller allows for tremendous data transfer capability and flexible site network reconfiguration.

-For experimental preparation of rotors and other components, a 7500 square foot, environmentally controlled high-bay assembly area with an additional 2000 square feet of office space is located nearby.
-The assembly area has been upgraded with new lighting, painting, and HVAC to facilitate the most demanding and sensitive instrumentation and experimental calibration.
-Additionally, a machining area including a lathe, multiple mills, drill press, welders, and a full complement of tooling is available to produce unique and on-demand parts.
+The assembly building is available for experimental preparation of rotors and other components, and includes a 5,500 square foot, environmentally controlled high-bay assembly area with machining capabilities.
+The machining area includes a lathe, multiple mills, drill press, welders, and a full complement of tooling to produce unique and on-demand parts.